 Maybe you don't have to possess or purchase the thing you desire.
 Why spend money on a dress for a party you'd probably only wear once when you can borrow one from a friend?

-Consider getting rid of items you no longer use and receiving new ones without spending any of your hard-earned money by planning a clothes exchange party with friends.
+Consider planning a clothes exchange party with friends to get rid of items you no longer use and receive new ones without spending any of your hard-earned money.

 When you can get by with borrowing instead of buying, it makes little sense to shell out cash for something you won't use often.